simonhwork/electron-settings/docs/events.md

 change
 ------

 Emitted when a change has been made to the settings file.
 Returns the key path that was changed.
-You might be more inclined to use the [`watch()`](method_watch) method.
+You might be more inclined to use the [`watch()`][method_watch] method.

 **Returns**